luisjg/immersive/readme.md

 To use composer make sure that you use the right container which has the composer.json file.

-1. Enter your container using the following command: `docker exec -it immersive /bin/bash`
+1. Enter your container using the following command: `docker exec -it immersive /bin/bash`.
-2. Install dependencies by executing the following command: `composer install`
+2. Install dependencies by executing the following command: `composer install`.

 ### Artisan

 To use artisan make sure that you use the right container.

-1. Enter your container using the following command: `docker exec -it immersive /bin/bash`
+1. Enter your container using the following command: `docker exec -it immersive /bin/bash`.
 2. Run your desired artisan commands by executing the following command on your favorite terminal: `php artisan`.

 ## License